I’m going to make a couple assumptions as to why you’re here.

 Paprika is an robust and elegant app that helps you organize your recipes, make meal plans, and create grocery lists.

 MyMacros+ is a simple food tracking app made specifically for us fitness folk.
-As you’d guess, it allows you to plan and track your macrountrient intake.
+As you’d guess, it allows you to plan and track your macronutrient intake.

 You don’t have to necessarily plan or track your food intake to lose fat or build muscle, but if you want guaranteed results and want them as quickly as possible, then meal planning is the way to go.